 To minimize the possibility of income tax refund fraud.
 Scammers have found ways to file a fraudulent tax return using your personal information, which can include your name, Social Security number, and address.
 They’ll file a return very early in the year, claiming a large refund.
 By filing early, you’ll reduce the possibility of this happening.
 Here’s more about that.

-Though the individual income tax filing deadline (April 15) and the extension filing date (October 15) are of importance to most taxpayers, there are other tax deadlines that will apply in 2021, just as in all other tax years.
+Though the individual income tax filing deadline (normally April 15) and the extension filing date (October 15) are of importance to most taxpayers, there are other tax deadlines that will apply in 2023, just as in all other tax years.
 But those will apply primarily to the self-employed, small businesses, and anyone who expects owe additional tax.

 Examples of individuals who may owe additional tax include the following:

 - Full-time employees who also have a side business.